FortuneN/FineCodeCoverage/README.md

 You can ignore a method or an entire class from code coverage by applying the [ExcludeFromCodeCoverage] attribute present in the System.Diagnostics.CodeAnalysis namespace.

-For .Net Framework this attribute cannot be applied at the assembly level.
-See FCCExcludeFromCodeCoverage above for similar functionality.
+For .Net ( not .Net Framework ) this attribute can be applied at the assembly level.

+For .Net Framework see FCCExcludeFromCodeCoverage, above, for similar functionality.

+To ignore code attributed with a different type:

-You can also ignore additional attributes by adding to the 'ExcludeByAttributes' list for Coverlet/OpenCover (short name or full name supported)
+You can also ignore additional attributes by adding to the 'ExcludeByAttribute' list For Coverlet/OpenCover add to adding to the 'ExcludeByAttribute' list ( fully qualified or unqualified).

-e.g. :

-[GeneratedCode] => Present in System.CodeDom.Compiler namespace

-[MyCustomExcludeFromCodeCoverage] => Any custom attribute that you may define

-or for ms code coverage - AttributesExclude
+For ms code coverage add to the  'AttributesExclude' list.
+This uses regex matching.

 ## FCC Output
 FCC outputs, by default, inside each test project's Debug folder.